bacalhau-project/bacalhau/docs/examples/workload-onboarding/bacalhau-docker-image/index.md

 docker run -t ghcr.io/bacalhau-project/bacalhau:latest version
 ```

-    Client Version: v0.3.16
-    Server Version: v0.3.16

-### Submit a Docker Job
+## Running a Bacalhau Job

-Yes, that's right, we can submit a Docker job using the Bacalhau Docker image...

-In this example, I run an ubuntu-based job that echo's some stuff.
+To submit a bi to Bacalhau, we use the `bacalhau docker run` command.

 ```bash